arrowatlogo_tmATACP

 1. Multi-source verification: Assistants don’t rely on just one format—they triangulate truth.

-2. Resilience: If one layer fails (e.g. indexxing.json is stale), others pick up the signal.
+2. Resilience: If one layer fails (e.g. ATACP.json or indexxing.json is stale), others pick up the signal.

 3. Compatibility: It honors legacy SEO (meta, sitemap) and futureproof ATACP structures.